DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 # ColumnChooser Reference

 ColumnChooser is a component that allows a user to show and hide grid columns at runtime.
-The component contains a column list with a checkboxes that control each column's visiblity.
+The component contains a column list with checkboxes that control each column's visibility.
 Use the Grid component's [TableColumnVisiblity](table-column-visibility.md) plugin that manages column visibility if you need to associate the ColumnChooser with a Grid.

 ## User reference